volkov-nikita/email-to-pdf/README.md

     Create a file named `.env` in the project's root directory (same directory as `docker-compose.yml`).
 This file will contain your sensitive configuration.

     ```bash
-    cp .env.example .env
+    cp env.example env
     ```
-    Now, open the `.env` file with a text editor and fill in your actual credentials and settings:
+    Now, open the `env` file with a text editor and fill in your actual credentials and settings:

     ```dotenv
     IMAP_URL=imap.gmail.com  # Your IMAP server address